SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 }
 ```

 The other option is to tell the computer to create an array with a specified number of elements.
 All elements will initially be the default value for that type.
 For ints and doubles, the default value is zero.
 For booleans the default is false.
-Then, if you want you can change the values.
+Then, if you want to change the values you can.

 You can do this with the following syntax:
 ```java
 new elementType[length]
 ```

-The `new` keyword is what we use when we're telling the computer to create a new value of a certain type (there's more to this, but we'll get to that in [Java102](/projects/Java102)).
+The `new` keyword is what we use when we're telling the computer to create a new value of a certain type (there's more to this, but we'll get to that in [Java102](Java102.md)).

 Here's an example of using this method to initialize a 100 element boolean array: